Factoring the confluence of crises into business planning, business leaders rely on agility and empathy during uncertain times.

 FERLAND: Focus on agility, resilience and relevance.
 Determine where you will be the most relevant to your clients and customers over the next 12 months.
 Be granular about where you need to invest and what will help accelerate your transformation journey.

 Keep asking yourself: What drives demand in my industry, and how might our demand curve change?
 How easily can our business model meet variations in demand, whether that’s related to talent, supply chain or automation?
 How adaptive is our work operating system to flow talent to growth areas?
 How exposed is our business to future market shocks, and how are we mitigating risks in the context of compensation and health inflation?
-What have we learnt from previous hard times, and how can we balance short- and longer-term imperatives?
+What have we learned from previous hard times, and how can we balance short- and longer-term imperatives?
 And, then, finally, be human and relatable in how you share your vision, values and purpose.

-As executives, we all need to find what we want to stand for as an organisation, enshrine that in our people philosophy and ensure that we monitor our people and business goals concurrently.
+As executives, we all need to find what we want to stand for as an organization, enshrine that in our people philosophy and ensure that we monitor our people and business goals concurrently.
 There’s a lot to consider in this dynamic environment, but we also have the opportunity to make a huge impact.

 As CEO, I lead Mercer’s 25,000-strong global team.
 Together, we’re building healthier, more sustainable futures for our clients, colleagues and communities.
 By providing trusted advice and solutions and leading purposefully to achieve sustainable growth, we’re working to create a better society and drive better outcomes for people and businesses.